Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/examples/global_private_endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
 # Global private endpoint example

-This deploys the module with a initial feed discovery private endpoint.
+This deploys the module for Azure Virtual Desktop initial feed discovery private endpoint.
+Workspace feed requests are denied from public routes.
+Workspace feed requests are allowed from private routes.
 Only one for all your Azure Virtual Desktop deployment.
 Public access is disabled.
+Refer to [Supported scenaios](https://learn.microsoft.com/en-us/azure/virtual-desktop/private-link-overview) for furhter details.

 ```hcl
 terraform {